logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/pyspark_job.md

 Resource allocation for the Spark driver and executors can be configured, also the number of executors and whether dynamic execution should be enabled.

+* `Environment`: The python environment to use, must be based on `spark-feature-pipeline`

 * `Driver memory`: Number of cores to allocate for the Spark driver

 * `Driver virtual cores`: Number of MBs to allocate for the Spark driver